-- 3 In the Add Action window, type a name for your custom action, select the target operating system type, then browse to and select the directory that contains the required action with its dependencies. - PlateSpin Migrate populates the list with the contents of the selected folder. - 4 In the File Name column, select the required executable, then click Set.
+3 In the Add Action window, type a name for your custom action, select the target operating system type, then browse to and select the folder that contains the required action with all its dependencies.
+PlateSpin Migrate populates the list with the contents of the selected folder.